 Networking.
 Everyone does it but how do you do it well?

 Many people believe that networking during a job search means calling everyone and asking them for a job.
 People associate networking with being pushy and overbearing.
 Some people tend to hide away from networking because they don’t want to be labeled as this type of person.
 Networking is a two way street, it is a way of getting to know someone better and finding ways they might be able to help you and how you can help them in return.
+Click here to see full list of TAFE courses.

 A professional networking event is a great opportunity to present yourself, make new connections and even find yourself a new job.
 Current research shows that a large number of jobs are filled through networking.
 Successful networkers display a sincere interest in their networking contacts and work hard to develop a relationship, establish their credibility and share their information and knowledge.
 To become a successful networker, you should follow the belief that everyone has something to learn and gain.